-Variable life insurance is a type of permanent life insurance.
-Variable life policies resemble their more conventional cousin, the universal life policy, in that they are composed of two parts — the insurance and the investment fund.
+Variable life insurance, also called variable universal life insurance, is a type of permanent life insurance.
+Variable life policies resemble their more conventional cousin, the universal life policy, in that they are composed of two parts — the life insurance and the investment fund.

 Unlike a universal life policy, you as the policyholder have a great deal of latitude in choosing where your premiums are invested.
 Typically, the choices range from stocks and bonds to mutual funds.
 Because these are securities-based investments, regulations require that you receive a prospectus before investing.
 The reason is that, like all securities investments, there is the possibility of total loss.

 Variable life is different from other types of insurance, which are exclusively regulated at the state level.
 Thanks to the very robust investment portion of this product, it is subject to federal investment regulations.

 That means insurance agents who want to sell this product must not only be licensed by their home state, they must also become federally registered brokers.
 Registered securities brokers must pass a rigorous exam administered by the National Association of Securities Dealers.

 Since this is a hybrid insurance-and-investment product rather than a fixed premium, there is a pre-established range of premium payments.
 You can choose the payments so long as they fall between the minimum and maximum allowable amounts.
 The minimum premiums are intended to cover most or all of the insurance costs.